Proposal: Capability-Native System Monitoring

 Human-oriented diagnostic records:

-- severity, component, service name, pid, optional session/service badge, monotonic timestamp, message text;
+- severity, component, service name, pid, optional subject/service reference, monotonic timestamp, message text;

 - rate-limited at producer and log service boundaries;